Are you looking to lose weight?

 Batch cooking allows you to make more than one serving at a time.
 You eat one, then set aside the other portions to eat throughout the week.
 It’s a huge time (and money) saver.

 So there you have it!
-If you follow these seven diet tips for weight loss, you’ll start off your journey on the right foot.
+If you follow these seven diet tips for weight loss, you’ll start your journey on the right foot.
 Remember, a successful diet isn’t about limiting yourself until you hit your target weight.
-It is about changing the way you eat in a sustainable manner, to hit and stay at your target weight.
+It is about changing the way you eat sustainably, to hit and stay at your target weight.

 If you want to track your weight loss progress in the most accurate way possible, check out our ultimate guide to choosing the best body fat scale.